ReduceRightDave/forgotJS/CONTRIBUTING.md

 ```javascript
 assert.strictEqual(isNaN(1), 'foo');
 ```
+Comment values have the highest precedence, then equality operators, followed by is-functions (eg isNaN).

 ## Todos

+* Test relational operators
-* The tests should check the structure of the markdown
+* Test to check the structure of the markdown
 * Where comments display exceptions, add tests
+* Allow multi-line expressions
+* Allow for symbols